shuhei/shuhei.github.com/source/_posts/2019-10-13-generating-twitter-card-images.markdown

 ---
 layout: post
-title: Generating Twitter Card images from blog post titles
+title: Generating Twitter Card Images from Blog Post Titles
 date: 2019-10-13 16:59
 comments: false
 description: Twitter Cards show links to your website bigger on the timeline.
 This post explains how I generated images for Twitter Cards from blog post titles using node-canvas, inspired by Hatena Blog.